 Principal Revenue Agent, testified on behalf of the Division.
-He testified that he reviewed the Taxpayer's filing for the 2012 tax year and based on the date stamp of the return, the return was received by the Division on April 29, 2015.
+He testified that he reviewed the Taxpayer's income tax return for the 2012 tax year and said return was received by the Division on May 4, 2015 and had been due on April 15, 2013.
 He testified that the Taxpayer's request for a refund was not allowed because it was deemed to be out of time pursuant to R.I.
 Gen. Laws § 44-30-87 since the request did not fall under either the two (2) or three (3) year period contained in the statute.
+See Division's Exhibits A (2012 return); C (denial letter); and D (hearing request)